delyan-kirov/Geometric-Lattice/README.md

 # Graph_Lattice
-Rust code for generating the graph of a lattice and a SAT solution for generating geometric lattices as well as other SAT models.
-Contains a draw.sh bash script that generates a picture of the geometric lattice.
-There is also a script to delete all pictures (.png files within the folder).

-The geometric SAT model is really slow for inputs bigger than 12.
-The draw.sh script wont accept larger inputs then 12 but this can be changed.
-Essence, minion and python required to run the SAT scripts.

-There is also a pdf file with some explanations for the SAT model.
+SAT models for lattices.
+The folders SGS, SGS_GAP and Codish contain models for geometric lattices with different approaches for symmetry breaking.
+There is also an outdated, soon to be redone file explaining the models.
+New models to be added soon.
+The branch randoms contains old files for backup.
+Must have gap, python3 and nauty to run the scripts.